Nikolai von Bismarck

-Count Nikolai Leopold Archibald von Bismarck-Schönhausen (Nikolai Leopold Archibald Graf von Bismarck-Schönhausen; born 29 December 1986) is a German-British photographer.
+Count Nikolai Leopold Archibald von Bismarck-Schönhausen (Nikolai Leopold Archibald Graf von Bismarck-Schönhausen; born 29 December 1986) is a British photographer.

 Early life and family

 Count Nikolai von Bismarck-Schönhausen was raised in Central London.
 He is a member of the House of Bismarck, a German noble family headed by his cousin, Carl, Prince of Bismarck.
 He is the eldest of four children.
-His father is Count Leopold von Bismarck-Schönhausen, the son of Otto Christian Archibald, Prince of Bismarck and Ann-Mari Tengbom, the daughter of Ivar Tengbom.
-His mother is Debonnaire Jane Patterson, the granddaughter of John Roseberry Monson, 10th Baron Monson and the niece of John Monson, 11th Baron Monson.
-He is a great-great grandson of German Chancellor Otto, Prince of Bismarck, Duke of Lauenburg.
+His father is Count Leopold von Bismarck-Schönhausen.
+Leopold's parents were Otto Christian Archibald, Prince of Bismarck, and Ann-Mari Tengbom, the daughter of Ivar Tengbom.
+Nikolai's mother is Debonnaire Jane Patterson, the granddaughter of John Roseberry Monson, 10th Baron Monson, and the niece of John Monson, 11th Baron Monson.
+He is a great-great-grandson of German Chancellor Otto, Prince of Bismarck.

-Von Bismarck attended Harrow School, an all-boys boarding school in Harrow, London.
+Von Bismarck attended the German School, London followed by Harrow School, an all-boys boarding school in Harrow, London.